mjthecoder65/pochi/README.md

 # pochi
-Python Library for Hirarchical Deterministic Wallets(HDWallets)
+Python Library for Hirarchical Deterministic Wallets(HDWallets.
+Currently, It supports only Bitcoin and Ether coins.